NahalG/Telling-Stories-with-Data/Finalprojectpart2.md

 Age: Late 20’s
 ```

+1. Have you used ChatGPT?
+Nope!
-1. What do you think about the narrative?
+2. What do you think about the narrative?
 The narrative is about ChatGPT and how it affects the future of education.
 2. Do the sections and call to action link?
 I could draw the connection between the call to action, tech layoffs and the usage of the software.